South East Sussex

 • Chequers Inn Lower Lake Battle TN33 0AT Telephone(01424) 772088

 This 17th-century inn features exposed beams and open fires.
 The dining room boasts a large inglenook, while the back garden overlooks the 1066 battlefield.
-Following a major refurbishment the pub has been under new management from August 2014.
 Eclectic furnishing and bluesy / jazz background music contribute to a relaxed atmosphere.
 Food is organic and locally sourced where possible.

 Please note that this pub can close earlier that the advertised hours, so it recommended that you phone before visiting.